Gambling on Tinder: What Are the Odds You'll Get a Match?

 Unless all your friends use Windows Mobile (in this case, Tinder-related questions should be the least of your worries), they are hiding something.

 They know what Tinder is, they are likely to have an account there, and they have also shown you what are commonly seen as the most common sign of lying in body language

 With more than 10 million daily active users, more than 1.6 billion swipes per day, and over 1 million dates arranged through the app every week (Source: MuchNeeded.com), Tinder revolutionized the world of online dating.

 Some love it.
 Others hate it.
 Or at least they pretend to.

 Vanity Fair believes that nothing good came from the tiny app and holds it responsible for a 'Dating Apocalypse' that not even the good old 'Poke' feature on Facebook was able to create.

 Not that I would know anything about this sort of stuff, of course.

 Ask Google what people think about Tinder and you’ll get suggestions like:

-But then, try to download the app, open a profile, and start the swipe game.
-How is that they all look so happy if the app makes everyone so miserable?
+But then, download the app, sign up for a profile, and start the swipe game.

 How Hard Is to 'Win' At Tinder?